-If you have access rights to your router, for instance, on a home network; you can locate your printer's IP address by going through the router's setup menus.
+If you have access rights to your router, like a router for a home network, you can locate your printer's IP address by going through the router's setup menus.

 - Log into your router by opening any web browser and typing 192.168.1.1 into the address bar and pressing Enter.

 - At the prompt, enter a username and password.
 If you forgot your login credentials, visit our page on how to reset them.

-- Once you have access, look for DHCP Client Table or any reference to a client list; usually under the Local Network section.
-This step varies for different manufacturers; you may need to consult your router's documentation or the router manufacturer's website.
+- Once you have access, look for DHCP Client Table or any reference to a client list, often found under the Local Network section.
+This step varies by router manufacturer.
+You may need to consult your router's documentation or the router manufacturer's website.

 - Open the client list and locate your printer to obtain its IP address.